 Conditional Probability

-Conditional probability measures the likelihood of event E (the conditioned event) given that event A (the conditioning event) has already occurred.
+Conditional probability quantifies the likelihood of event E, called the conditioned event, given that event A, known as the conditioning or auxiliary event, has already occurred.

 $$ P(E|A) = \frac{P(E \cap A)}{P(A)} $$

-Where E represents the conditioned event, and A is the conditioning event.
+Here, E represents the conditioned event, while A represents the conditioning event.

-• P(E∩A) represents the probability that both E and A occur (joint probability).
+• P(E∩A) is the probability that both events E and A occur simultaneously, also called the joint probability.

 • P(A) is the probability of the conditioning event A.

-Conditional probability adjusts the likelihood of event E by taking into account the additional information that event A has already occurred.
+Conditional probability allows us to revise the probability of event E by incorporating the additional information that event A has already taken place.

-If the two events are independent, the occurrence of one does not affect the probability of the other.
-In such cases, the probability of E remains unchanged.
+If the two events are independent, the conditional probability of one event is not influenced by the occurrence of the other.
+In this case, the probability of event E remains unchanged.

-• The probability of rain (event E) given that it rained yesterday (event A).
+• The probability that it rains (event E), given that it rained yesterday (event A).

-• The probability of failing an exam (event E) if a student did not study enough (event A).
+• The probability of failing an exam (event E), given that a student has not studied sufficiently (event A).

-• The probability of a heart attack (event E) given that the patient is elderly (event A).
+• The probability of suffering a heart attack (event E), given that the patient is elderly (event A).

 A Practical Example